-• Carroll Ecton Reservoir
+Carroll Ecton Reservoir

-The Carroll Ecton Reservoir currently serves as a secondary source of water supply for the City of Winchester and Clark County.
-As previously mentioned the Reservoir impounds approximately 500,000,000 gallons of water on an unnamed tributary in Lower Howards Creek.
-Excess raw water flow from the Kentucky River can be pumped to the Reservoir during normal operation.
+The Carroll Ecton Reservoir (CER) currently serves as a secondary source of water supply for the City of Winchester and Clark County.
+As previously mentioned the CER impounds approximately 500,000,000 gallons of water on an unnamed tributary in Lower Howards Creek.
+Excess raw water flow from the Kentucky River can be pumped to the CER during normal operation.
 Over the years significant leakage has developed out of the hillside (rock face) just below the dam and an unknown amount of silt has accumulated within the body of water both of which effect storage volumes.
-With construction of a new WTP and the potential for phasing the existing WTP out of service, maintaining the Reservoir as a raw water source will require further consideration.
-As part of the design of the new WTP a technical memorandum will be completed to address raw water supply alternatives.
-Continued use of this secondary source of raw water supply will be a matter requiring direction prior to finalizing design of the new WTP plant facilities.
+The WMU Commission has determined that the CER should remain a secondary raw water source and has authorized design and construction of improvements in conjunction with the new WTP facilities.
+This will ensure a reliable secondary raw water source for the community in the event problems are experienced along the Kentucky River.

-• Solid Waste Enhancements
+Solid Waste Enhancements

 The WMU Commission authorized a comprehensive solid waste study of the solid waste operations for WMU on May 31, 2012.
 The scope of services was comprised of four (4) phases of work that included 1) Compilation and review of existing information, 2) Cost and rate analysis, 3) Review of alternatives (optional), and 4) Reporting.
-The final report delivered in March of 2013 provided a comprehensive review of the operational and financial performance of WMU's solid waste services, including collection, recycling, and operation of the transfer The final report also included state and national benchmarking of station. municipal and solid waste management systems to gauge the "state of the industry" and to identify best practices for consideration by WMU.
+The final report delivered in March of 2013 provided a comprehensive review of the operational and financial performance of WMU's solid waste services, including collection, recycling, and operation of the transfer station.
+The final report also included state and national benchmarking of municipal and solid waste management systems to gauge the "state of the industry" and to identify best practices for consideration by WMU.
 Key findings from the study included elimination of the mandatory commercial customer charge, establishment of a multi-family customer class, validation and implementation of several operational alternatives including integration of elderly/disabled collection into regular refuse routes; conversion of the second weekly refuse collection service to curbside recycling collection; consideration of a Pay As You Throw (PAYT) structure; and establishment of commercial collection for corrugated cardboard recycling.
 The final report developed rate structures for "full cost" and "revenue sufficiency".

 Since completion of the final report WMU has implemented several of the recommendations and findings or variations thereof that include Residential Single Stream Curbside Recycling, Phases I (March 7, 2014) and II (October 2, 2014) and established a multi-family customer class with container rates.
-WMU continues to review recommendations that include opening of the transfer station for private solid waste collectors and curbside collection of commercial recycling.